Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4870 2GB should in theory be a lot faster than the Radeon HD 6670 (OEM) in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 2GB should be a lot faster than the Radeon HD 6670 (OEM) in general. (explain)

-Pixel RateThe Radeon HD 4870 2GB will be a lot (about 88%) better at FSAA than the Radeon HD 6670 (OEM), and also should be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 4870 2GB should be a lot (approximately 88%) more effective at FSAA than the Radeon HD 6670 (OEM), and able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison